 Version B

-Some people believe that the right to possess handguns is protected under the Second Amendment.
+Some people believe that the right of individual citizens to possess handguns is protected under the Second Amendment.
 Other people believe that state and local governments should have the ability to ban the possession of handguns.

 What do you personally believe?